khiner/ProcessingRayTracer/README.md

 Each scene is described by a text file with `.cli` suffix (Command Language Interpreter), with each nonempty line describing a scene _command_.

-Each project revoled around implementating new scene description commands.
-Below are the commands, with explanations adapted from the assignments for clarity.
+The following scene description commands are implemented:
 * `background  r g b`:
 Sets the background color.
 If a ray misses all the objects in the scene, the corresponding pixel is set to this color.